You've read the love horoscopes. You've taken the relationship quizzes. Now it's time to look at the

-ESFJ (Extroverted, Sensing, Feeling, Judging) folks are best matched with ISTP types (Introverted, Sensing, Thinking, Perceiving), ESTJ types (Extroverted, Sensing, Thinking, and Judging) and ESTP types (Extroverted, Sensing, Thinking, Perceiving).
+ESFJ (Extroverted, Sensing, Feeling, Judging) is best matched with ISTP types (Introverted, Sensing, Thinking, Perceiving), ESTJ types (Extroverted, Sensing, Thinking, and Judging) and ESTP types (Extroverted, Sensing, Thinking, Perceiving).

-"Although individuals possessing the Perceiving (P) trait may act more impulsively at times than those with the Judging (J) trait, two Perceivers usually get along wonderfully," says Backe.
-"They share an adventurous streak, and nobody is holding them back from trying something new."
+"Although individuals possessing the Perceiving (P) trait may act more impulsively at times than those with the Judging (J) trait, two Perceivers usually get along wonderfully," Backe says.
+"They share an adventurous streak, and nobody will hold them back from trying something new."

-"Good matches for ISFJs are those that share common roots in Sensing and being attuned to what they can see rather than abstract ideas.
-They put more weight on their own personal experience and facts rather than intentions.
+"Good matches for ISFJs are those that share common roots in Sensing and being attuned to what they can see rather than abstract ideas," she says.
+"They put more weight on their own personal experience and facts rather than intentions.
 In this way, good matches for them would be partners who can challenge some of their flexibility around the future and pairing with someone Extroverted may help them open up to different interactions with a wide variety of people.
 [This] can help them with their difficulty in conflictual situations."